Parametric decay of Alfv\'enic wave packets in nonperiodic low-beta plasmas: Introduction

 \section{Introduction}

-The Alfv\'en waves (AWs) are of fundamental importance in magnetized plasmas.
+Alfv\'en waves (AWs) are of fundamental importance in magnetized plasmas.
 Due to their little geometrical attenuation, the waves may efficiently carry fluctuating magnetic energy over long distances, playing crucial roles in the energy transport found in space plasmas~\citep{de2007chromospheric}, astrophysical plasmas~\citep{jatenco1995alfven}, and fusion plasmas~\citep{chen2016physics}.
 However, at large amplitudes, the AWs may dissipate energy via nonlinear wave-wave and wave-particle interactions, which might be relevant to several important problems in space plasmas such as corona heating~\citep{heyvaerts1983coronal}, solar wind acceleration~\citep{suzuki2005making}, and minor ion heating~\citep{fu2020heating}.
 Parametric instabilities are a class of such nonlinear interactions that have gained considerable interest for the past half century~\citep{sagdeev1969nonlinear}.
-Dependent on the plasma beta ($\beta=c_s^2/v_A^2$ where $c_s$ is the sound wave speed and $v_A$ the Alfv\'en speed), several instability types have been identified, including the decay, modulational, and beat instabilities~\citep{hollweg1994beat}.
+Dependent on the plasma beta (i.e., the ratio of thermal pressure to magnetic pressure), several instability types have been identified, including the decay, modulational, and beat instabilities~\citep{hollweg1994beat}.
 In low-beta plasmas, the parametric decay instability (PDI) predominates over the other two for its considerably higher growth rates.
 In the PDI, a forward pump AW decays to a backward AW and a forward sound wave.
 The generation of strong backward AWs in the PDI may trigger MHD (magnetohydrodynamic) turbulence via the interaction of counter-propagating AWs~\citep{goldreich1995toward}.
 The PDI may also strongly heat plasma through damping of the compressible sound wave~\citep[e.g.,][]{fu2018parametric,gonzalez2020role}.